U.S. flag

 Background

-CMS regulations at 42 CFR § 438.74(a) require that states must annually submit, with their rate certification required in 42 CFR § 438.7, a summary description of the MLR report(s) received from the managed care organization (MCOs), prepaid inpatient health plans (PIHPs), and prepaid ambulatory health plans (PAHPs) under contract with the state.
-CMS has developed a standard format, with instructions, for this required MLR Report.
-The current excel template provides the required fields and instructions for completing the report.
+CMS regulations at 42 CFR § 438.74(a) require that states must submit, with their annual rate certification required in 42 CFR § 438.7, a summary description of the MLR report(s) received from the managed care organizations (MCOs), prepaid inpatient health plans (PIHPs), and prepaid ambulatory health plans (PAHPs) under contract with the state.
+An excel workbook provides the required fields and instructions for completing the report.

 Submission to CMS